csusbdt/app594/LOGIN.md

 ## Overview

+This document describes the communication flows between the subsystems comprising this application.
+The application is a trivial Facebook game.
+Each player is assigned a number variable initialized to zero when they first authenticate to the system.
+The user can increment the number stored in the variable by clicking a button.
+The user interface also displays the largest number across all players in the system.

+### Subsystems

 This description of the system includes communications between the following 4 subsystems.

 - __browser__ the end user browser